 Raymond, Banks, an intern minister, and volunteering families have all shared the leadership of Spirited Worship.
 Musicians regularly volunteer their time also.
 “This year we’re doing many of the activities and messages from Windows and Mirrors, one of the Unitarian Universalist Association’s Tapestry of Faith curricula,” says Raymond.
 “That ties into the larger church’s theme of studying world religions and appreciating others’ views.”

 There have been moments that stood out.
 “A couple of years ago, at the beginning of our capital campaign, one of our interns, Elaine Aron, led a lesson that had our children trying to all help each other stand on a smaller and smaller piece of cloth,” says Raymond “The point of the story being that we want to have a big enough building to welcome all who want to come.
 Everyone had a great time, and the lesson was crystal clear!”

-- The Unitarian Universalist Association's Tapestry of Faith religious education curricula may be found here.
+- The Unitarian Universalist Association's Tapestry of Faith religious education curricula may be found online.

-- For another perspective on how UU congregations do multigenerational worship, see the InterConnections article from last March, Making Worship Part of Kids’ Lives, a profile of worship at the Emerson Unitarian Universalist Chapel in Ellisville, Mo., where children are included in the first half of each service.
+- For another perspective on how UU congregations do multigenerational worship, read the InterConnections article from last March, Making Worship Part of Kids’ Lives, a profile of worship at the Emerson Unitarian Universalist Chapel in Ellisville, MO, where children are included in the first half of each service.

 For more information contact firstname.lastname@example.org.